AlecBenzer/alecbenzer.github.com/_posts/2013-05-07-go-programmable-select.md

 This is pretty straight-forward. `chosen` is the index in our `selectCases` array of the case that was triggered, `recv` is the value we read from the channel (though its type is once again `reflect.Value`, and we need to use the `.Int()` method to actually extract the int data), and `recvOk` is a bool telling us if the channel is closed.

 And that's it!
-Here's all the code: [https://gist.github.com/alecbenzer/5535402](https://gist.github.com/alecbenzer/5535402) (would've used a play.golang.org link but it's not using 1.1 yet it seems)
+Here's the code: [http://play.golang.org/p/ByUVTPAGBJ](http://play.golang.org/p/ByUVTPAGBJ)